yegor256/blog/_posts/2023/aug/2023-08-08-two-step-initialization.md

 }
 ```

-Now, the code may be used like this, which indeed is safer, because
+Now, the code can be used in the following manner, which is indeed safer
-the stream will always be closed:
+because the stream will always be closed:

 ```java
 try (Book b = new Book()) {